NeuroBench/system_benchmarks/QUBO.md

 \end{cases}
 $$

-where $\lambda>0$ is a large penalization term provided by NeuroBench.
+where $\lambda>0$ is a large penalization term provided by the problem formulation.

-The workload complexity is defined such that it can automatically grow over time, as neuromorphic systems mature and are able to support larger problems.
+The benchmark's workload complexity is defined such that it can automatically grow over time, as neuromorphic systems mature and are able to support larger problems.

 - Number of nodes, spaced on a logarithmic scale: 10, 25, 50, 100, 250, 500, ...
 - Density of edges: 1%, 5%, 10%, 25%